Portland Police Deputized As Federal Officers As Far-Right Proud Boys Move Into City

-The Proud Boys descended on Portland, Oregon Saturday, and local police prepared for the conflict by ramping up their authority.
-As the Oregonian reported, dozens of police were deputized as federal marshals and state Governor Kate Brown declared a state of emergency in anticipation of conflict between the far-right group and left-wing counter-protesters.
+The Proud Boys descended on Portland, Oregon Saturday, and local police prepared for conflict by ramping up their authority.
+As the Oregonian reported, dozens of police were deputized as federal marshals, and state Gov. Kate Brown declared a state of emergency in anticipation of confrontations between the far-right group and left-wing counter-protesters.

-Travis Hampton was selected by Brown to act as the head of the government response during the protests requested permission to deputize officers so that they could prosecute protesters under federal laws, which typically have stiffer penalties.
+State Police Supt.
+Travis Hampton was selected by Brown to act as the head of the government response during the protests and requested permission to deputize officers so that they could prosecute protesters under federal laws, which typically have stiffer penalties.

 “Portland officers have been serving on the front lines of nightly protests for months, sustaining injuries and encountering unspeakable violence,” he said.
 “If I am to send them into harm’s way this weekend, on my authority, I’m going to ensure they have all the protections and authority of OSP troopers.”

 Federal Marshals are able to charge protesters with assault against an officer if they are hit by any objects.
-In past protests, law enforcement has been pelted with various objects, such as fireworks and bottles, and at one point, the thrown debris included one nearly 10-pound rock.
+In past protests, law enforcement have been pelted with various objects, such as fireworks and bottles, and in one instance, the thrown debris included a nearly 10-pound rock.

 “I want violent individuals thinking about the enhanced penalties they may face if they harm a Portland Police Bureau officer,” Hampton said.